user-promi/multivendorx-1/plugins/moowoodle/readme.txt

 == Frequently Asked Questions ==

-= Can I sell Moodle courses with WooCommerce? =
+**= Can I sell Moodle LMS courses with WooCommerce? =**

-Ans: Yes, MooWoodle lets you sell Moodle courses via WooCommerce on WordPress, turning your site into a powerful elearning store.
+**Ans:** Yes, MooWoodle allows you to sell Moodle LMS courses via WooCommerce on your WordPress site — turning your platform into a powerful eLearning marketplace.

-= Does it support Single Sign-On? =
+**= Does MooWoodle support Single Sign-On between WordPress and Moodle? =**

-Ans: Yes.
-With MooWoodle Pro, students and instructors can log in once to access both WordPress and Moodle LMS platforms.
+**Ans:** Yes.
+With [MooWoodle Pro](https://dualcube.com/product/moowoodle-pro/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=moowoodlewporg), students and instructors can log in once and seamlessly access both WordPress and Moodle LMS platforms using SSO.

-= Do I need coding knowledge? =
+**= Do I need coding knowledge to connect Moodle and WordPress? =**

-Ans: No. MooWoodle offers no-code WordPress Moodle integration.
-Perfect for instructors managing learning content easily.
+**Ans:** No. MooWoodle offers a no-code WordPress Moodle integration experience, ideal for instructors, admins, and education providers.

-= Even after setting up MooWoodle, why aren't the courses visible? =
+**= Even after setting up MooWoodle, why aren't Moodle courses showing on WordPress? =**

-Ans: MooWoodle offers a dedicated "Test Connection" feature to help identify any configuration issues and ensure a seamless connection between Moodle and WordPress.
+**Ans:** MooWoodle includes a built-in "Test Connection" tool to help identify configuration issues and ensure a successful connection between WordPress and Moodle LMS.

-= Is it possible to link one Moodle site to several WordPress sites? =
+**= Can I connect one Moodle LMS site to multiple WordPress sites? =**

-Ans: Absolutely, with MooWoodle, you can effortlessly connect your Moodle site to multiple WordPress sites.
+**Ans:** Absolutely.
+MooWoodle allows you to integrate a single Moodle LMS instance with multiple WordPress sites — ideal for agencies or multi-brand learning platforms.

-= Can I sync existing Moodle courses? =
+**= Can I sync existing Moodle LMS courses to WordPress? =**

-Ans: Yes.
-MooWoodle pulls in your existing Moodle courses to display them on WordPress, fully integrated with WooCommerce.
+**Ans:** Yes.
+MooWoodle imports your existing Moodle courses and displays them on WordPress as WooCommerce products.

-= Am I restricted to using only Stripe or PayPal as payment gateways? =
+**= Am I restricted to Stripe or PayPal for selling Moodle courses? =**

-Ans: MooWoodle relies on WooCommerce Payment gateways for payments, so you have the flexibility to utilize any payment method supported by WooCommerce to receive payments.
+**Ans:** Not at all.
+MooWoodle uses WooCommerce, which supports hundreds of payment gateways.
+You can use any WooCommerce-compatible payment method to sell your Moodle LMS courses.

-= What course information gets transferred when syncing courses from Moodle to WordPress? =
+**= What course details are synced from Moodle to WordPress? =**

-Ans: The synchronization process imports the course title, description, images, and course category from Moodle to WordPress.
+**Ans:** MooWoodle transfers the course title, description, image, and category from Moodle LMS into your WordPress WooCommerce store.

-= Despite students making payments for the course, they haven't received enrollment emails, and they're not added to Moodle.
-What could be the issue? =
+**= Students purchased a course but didn’t get enrolled in Moodle LMS.
+Why? =**

-Ans: Occasionally, this can occur when MooWoodle encounters a server timeout while attempting to send new student creation data to Moodle.
-To address this, we provide a dedicated "Timeout" setting where you can adjust the server timeout option.
+**Ans:** This can happen due to a server timeout during data sync.
+MooWoodle offers a “Timeout” setting so you can extend the server response window and ensure reliable enrollment.

-= I prefer not to add new courses in WordPress; I only want to update previously added courses.
-Is this possible? =
+**= Can I update only existing Moodle courses in WordPress without importing new ones? =**

-Ans: Certainly!
-MooWoodle Pro provides an "Update Existing Products" setting.
-When enabled, MooWoodle will exclusively update previously added course data in WordPress.
+**Ans:** Yes.
+With [MooWoodle Pro](https://dualcube.com/product/moowoodle-pro/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=moowoodlewporg), you can enable the "Update Existing Products" setting to only refresh data for courses already added.

-= Is it necessary for WordPress and Moodle to be installed and operational on the same server? =
+**= Do Moodle and WordPress need to be on the same server? =**

-Ans: No, it's not a requirement.
-You have the flexibility to install both systems on the same server or on different servers as per your needs.
+**Ans:** No, it’s not required.
+MooWoodle supports integration whether your WordPress and Moodle LMS sites are hosted on the same server or on separate ones.

 == Screenshots ==